Everything About Mustafa

 Everything About Mustafa (Mustafa Hakkında Herşey) is a 2004 Turkish drama thriller film written and directed by Çağan Irmak about a man forced to confront his past after he loses everything in an accident.

 Plot

-Mustafa is a successful business man living a seemingly great life with his family when an accident takes it all away from him and leaves him with many questions and a cab driver, Fikret, who can answer it all.
-Mustafa is due to get a lot more than what he bargained for, however, as his interrogations take him to long-forgotten childhood memories and force him to see his formerly perfect life from a very different perspective.
+Mustafa is a business man living with his family when an accident takes it from him and leaves him with questions and a cab driver who can answer it all.
+Mustafa is due to get a lot more than what he bargained for, however, as his interrogations take him to childhood memories and force him to see his life from a very different perspective.